KemJiga/Software-design-project-2/README.md

 # Software Design Project 2

 ## Description
-This project is a CRUD example implemented on a micro services and container architecture
+This project is a CRUD example implemented on a micro services and container architecture .

-## Pre requisites
+## Considerations
-Your machine must have installed docker to be able to run this project
+Your machine must have installed docker to be able to run this project.
+This repo includes a monolithic version of the system.

 ## To start setting up the project
 Step 1: Clone the repo